|Nursing Program Frequently Asked Questions|

 Can I take the HESI Entrance Exam more than once?

 Answer: A student may take the HESI entrance exam no more than 3 times to be considered for admission to the Nursing Program.
-Each test must be 90 days apart.
-The most recent passing score is counted.
+Each test must be 30 days apart.
+The highest passing scores are counted.
 It is advised that students study for the exam.
 The book store stocks a copy of the HESI review for the exam.
 Study basic math, English, and anatomy & physiology as a means to prepare.
+Remediation is available after you have taken the HESI through the HESI (Elsevier) website.

 What scores do I need on the HESI nursing entrance exam?